Ninja-Squad/ninja-squad.github.com/_posts/2017-10-30-angular-elements.md

 layout: post
 title: Angular Elements
 author: cexbrayat
-tags: ["Angular 2", "Angular", "Angular 4", "Angular 5", "Angular CLI"]
+tags: ["Angular 2", "Angular", "Angular 4", "Angular 5", "Angular 6", "Angular CLI"]
-description: "Angular Elements is a new package in Angular 5, allowing to use components as Custom Elements!"
+description: "Angular Elements is a new package in Angular 6, allowing to use components as Custom Elements!"
 ---

 Sometimes you don't want a full Angular app.
 Sometimes you just want to build a widget.